New-MailboxExportRequest is Not Recognized in Exchange Server 2016, 2013, 2010

 Depending on the cause, users can choose an appropriate solution explained in the next section.

 As discussed there are multiple problems that a user might face while using New-MailboxExportRequest Error.
-Thus, to overcome all such problems, it will be beneficial if you go for SyTools EDB to PST Converter tool.
+Thus, to overcome all such problems, it will be beneficial if you go for SyTools EDB to PST Converter tool that easily bulk export mailbox to PST Exchange 2010 & various other versions with no data loss.

 Solutions to Fix the Login Error in the Exchange Server